ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Dynamic View Ordering Tutorial 3 - Moving Dragged Items.rst

                     Drag.hotSpot.x: width / 2
                     Drag.hotSpot.y: height / 2

 Drag events are only sent while the active property is true, so in this example the first event would be sent when the delegate was held with additional event sents when dragging.
-The :ref:`hotSpot <sdk_qtquick_drag#hotSpot-attached-prop>` property specifies the relative position of the drag events within the dragged item, the center of the item in this instance.
+The :ref:`hotSpot <sdk_qtquick_drag_hotSpot>` property specifies the relative position of the drag events within the dragged item, the center of the item in this instance.

 Then we use a :ref:`DropArea <sdk_qtquick_droparea>` in each view item to determine when the hot spot of the dragged item intersects another item, when a drag enters one of these DropAreas we can move the dragged item to the index of the item it was dragged over.

 .. code:: qml